 - Develop critical thinking and problem-solving skills

-- Test out your interests, and values in a potential career, or learn more about a field that interests you
+- Test out your interests and skills in a potential career, or learn more about a field that interests you

 - Provide opportunities to explore and act on your values and beliefs